177 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is online prehabilitation safe for people with liver cirrhosis?
+What prior data suggests that this online prehabilitation program is safe for patients with liver cirrhosis?

 Who Is on the Research Team?